Medical Staff Office

 Millard Fillmore Suburban Hospital

-In 2015, Millard Fillmore Suburban Hospital opened its latest expansion, which includes a new 10-bed neonatal intensive care unit that specializes in the care of ill or premature newborns.
-It is connected with Women & Children's Hospital of Buffalo, the regional referral center for critically ill newborns.
+Millard Fillmore Suburban Hospital opened a level II 10-bed neonatal intensive care unit in 2015 that specializes in the care of ill or premature newborns.
+The unit is a collaboration with John R. Oishei Children's Hospital, the regional referral center for critically ill newborns.
+The unit was built to accommodate the hospital's comprehensive maternity services that serve the Northtowns.

 - Built in 1974